England scraps quarantine for vaccinated EU, US travelers | DW | 28.07.2021

 "The changes will apply to fully vaxxed people with an FDA or EMA vaccine — they'll still need to do the usual pre-departure test before arrival and take a PCR test on day 2 of returning to England," Shapps also tweeted.

-It was not clear whether Scotland, Wales and Northern Ireland would also implement it.
+It was not clear whether Scotland, Wales and Northern Ireland would also implement it, but it is expected that they will follow suit soon.

 The US Centers for Disease Control and Prevention (CDC) has the UK placed on its highest alert level due to the high levels of Delta variant infections.